 Narcissists have little to no guilt or remorse.
-Without their lack in empathy, they don’t feel bad when they hurt someone.
+Without their lack of empathy, they don’t feel bad when they hurt someone.
 They can see how others would perceive them, so they do carry shame.
-However, they quickly remove this shame, by blame-shifting it onto others, projecting their own thoughts and feelings into others, then telling stories to those who do empathise of how badly they were treated as they’ve learned this gets them attention.
+However, they quickly remove this shame, by blame-shifting it onto others, projecting their own thoughts and feelings into others, then telling stories to those who empathise with how badly they were treated as they’ve learned this gets them attention.
 Often believe their own stories as reality.

 They lack a conscience, meaning they are unaware within themselves of the true differences between right and wrong, they believe they are special and superior, and rules don’t apply to them.

 They lack object consistency.
 This is usually formed around the age of 2-3 meaning they develop aside to caring for others even if they are not around that person at that time, those of us who have this means even when someone hurts us, we can still care about them, a narcissist in any moment can just stop caring if their needs are not being met.

 They lack whole object relations.
 They are unable to see that others have good and bad qualities and that humans are not perfect and come with flaws.
-So once they realise they don’t like something about someone else, instead of seeing them as perfectly imperfect, with different thought and feelings, who make mistakes, they see them as damaged and hurtful and just don’t care enough or have the ability to understand and find a middle ground.
+So once they realise they don’t like something about someone else, instead of seeing them as perfectly imperfect, with different thoughts and feelings, who make mistakes, they see them as damaged and hurtful and just don’t care enough or have the ability to understand and find a middle ground.

 They lack cognitive reflections.
 Therefore they can not reflect on how their own personal behaviour has caused an issue.
 They believe it’s your fault for any problems they are having.
 They blame all others for their own failing, rarely to never reflecting on their own behaviour, mistakes or errors in judgment.

 Those on the disorder will never listen to reason or your point of view, so learning how to handle your own emotions and your own responses around them, I do recommend no contact as the best approach.